gnosisguild/zodiac-module-siphon/README.md

 - Deploy a debt position adapter along with a liquidity position adapter from which asset to pay down debt can be drawn.
 - Set a target collateral ratio and a trigger collateral ratio on the debt position.
-- Set parity and slippage tolerance for you liquidity position; higher means exposing more MEV.
+- Set parity and slippage tolerance for your liquidity position; higher means exposing more MEV.
 - Connect [a tube](https://youtu.be/WqWuwZElgDg) between the debt position and the liquidity position with `connectTube()`.
 - Monitor `ratio()` and `ratioTrigger()` on the debt adapter and call `siphon()` on the Siphon module whenever the former falls below the latter.